highest mountain peak in india

 • Kanchenjunga Central: This peak rises to 8,482 meters (27,828 feet), making it another formidable challenge for mountaineers.

-• Kangbachen: The fifth peak, standing at 7,903 meters (25,928 feet), completes the main peaks of the Kanchenjunga massif.
+• Kangbachen: The fifth peak, standing at 7,903 meters (25,928 feet), completes the prominent peaks of the Kanchenjunga massif.

 3. Formation and Geological Characteristics

-• Rock Composition: The massif is primarily composed of metamorphic and igneous rocks, including gneiss, schist, and granite.
+• Rock Composition: The massif primarily comprises metamorphic and igneous rocks, including gneiss, schist, and granite.
 These rocks have been subjected to immense pressure and heat, giving Kanchenjunga its rugged and formidable structure.

 • Erosion and Glaciation: Over millions of years, erosion and glaciation have sculpted the peaks and valleys of the Kanchenjunga massif, creating the breathtaking landscapes we see today.